fatalaijon/gorilla-game/README.md

 * `create_canvas()` returns the canvas reference instead of setting `self.canvas`.
 * add methods `add_element(element)` and `remove_element(element)` so subclasses don't need to directly modify the elements attribute
 * `contains(x, y)` returns True if a game element contains point (x,y).
-This method is needed to detect collision between banana and a game element.
+This method is used to detect collision between banana and a game element.
 * `start()` sets a reference to the timer id returned by `after` so animation can be stopped.
 * `stop()` new method to stop animation using the timer id
 * `running()` test if the animation loop is running